 Theosophical University Press, publishing and distributing quality theosophical literature since 1886: PO Box C, Pasadena, CA 91109-7107 USA; e-mail: email@example.com; voice: (626) 798-3378.
 Free printed catalog available on request.
 Visit the on-line TUP Catalog.

-The chapters of this book might with equal fitness be entitled "The Story of Evolution," but I prefer the above heading because it carries with it rather the idea of continuous existence, since the process of evolution for man is unfinished.
+The chapters of this booklet might with equal fitness be entitled "The Story of Evolution," but I prefer the above heading because it carries with it rather the idea of continuous existence, since the process of evolution for man is unfinished.
 In fact, the human race is in an early stage, our planet itself being not far beyond the midway point of its life.
 The subject matter is almost entirely a transcription from H. P. Blavatsky's The Secret Doctrine, her own language so far as possible being used, to avoid any deviation from her meaning.
-It is an attempt to place consecutively the revelations of the ancient wisdom regarding human life on this planet, which she so courageously and with such consummate skill brought to the Western world.
+It is an attempt to place consecutively the teachings of the ancient wisdom regarding human life on this planet, which she so courageously and with such consummate skill brought to the Western world.

 The Secret Doctrine is a mine of information which seems literally inexhaustible, for the more one develops, the more he discovers in its contents.
 The whole range of human thought is there illuminated.
 Every sentence is aglow with possibilities, and knowledge in all directions is so profuse in her writings that the mind at first is overwhelmed and bewildered by the magnitude of her work.
 In speaking of theosophy in Volume 1, pages 272-3, she says: